 Let’s see how does the transportation industry affect the environment and what we can do to reduce its impact?

 How transportation affects the environment?

 Energy use and carbon emissions are increasing faster in the transport sector than in any other sector.
 Vehicle emissions significantly degrade air quality, especially for pedestrians on busy highways, and drivers.
-Impact of transportation on environment is caused by toxic air pollutants, which cause the primary lead to increases in asthma hospitalizations, cancer, heart attacks, respiratory and neurological diseases.
+The impact of transportation on the environment is caused by toxic air pollutants, which cause primarily lead to increases in asthma hospitalizations, cancer, heart attacks, and respiratory and neurological diseases.

 How does the transportation industry affect the environment in numbers?

-Impact of transportation on environment is predetermined by excessive traffic congestion.
-The road transport sector makes 74 percent of global CO2 emissions, while aviation, shipping and railways report for 12 percent, 10 percent, and 4 percent respectively.
+The impact of transportation on the environment is predetermined by excessive traffic congestion.
+The road transport sector makes 74 percent of global CO2 emissions, while aviation, shipping, and railways report 12 percent, 10 percent, and 4 percent respectively.